pygreece/community/organization/principles/en.md

   authority to act on legal basis on behalf of the organization.
 Each PyGreece AMKE board should have 3 administrators who can act alone or as a group.
 - _Members_: They cannot act on legal basis on behalf of the organization, although they can represent the organization.
 They have voting rights.
-Each PyGreece AMKE board can have 3 to 4 members.

 ### Member Roles